maytees/tammr-script/README.md

-# tammr-script
+# Tammr Script
-Hopefully will be a scripting langauge for working with your OS
+Hopefully will be a scripting langauge for working with your OS for simple things, similar to powershell, and bash.